dzangolab/Laravel-Lighthouse-Test/README.md

 ```

 #### Using enum values
 This library is able to automatically format numbers, strings, files and (associative) arrays.
 Unfortunately, without a custom type, it is not possible to recognize the difference between regular strings and enums.
-Thus, when using enums, use the `Enum` wrapper object:
+Thus, when using enums, use the `Enum` wrapper object.
+You can create one with the `makeEnum(string $name): Enum` method.

 ```php
 $this->getMutation('setStatus', [